Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - sewing machine

-- Cut your lining according to these measurements then pin the sides and the bottom.
+- Cut your lining according to these measurements then pin or clip the sides and the bottom.

 - Sew the side sand the bottom, pivoting at the corners and following the same seam allowance as you bag has (mine had about 1/2″).

-- Box the corners of your lining (if you need help with boxing the corners, follow the method here or this one here)
+- Box the corners of your lining (if you need help with boxing the corners, follow the method here or this one here).
+Make sure you use the exact same boxing method and measurements as your main bag.

 - With the lining wrong side out, fold the top out, as illustrated, about 1/2″.
 I used pins to hold the folded top in place, I pressed with my iron on steam then I removed the pins.
 Make sure your pins have no plastic if you do the same.